alkem-io/alkemio/docs/credential-based-authorization.md

 ## **Credential Types**
 There are multiple credential types in use within Alkemio.
-Note that in the text below when we say that "an Organisation holds a Credential", this in fact represents that the Agent acting on behalf of an Organisation holds a Credential.
+Note that in the text below when we say that "an Organization holds a Credential", this in fact represents that the Agent acting on behalf of an Organization holds a Credential.

 ### **Global Roles**
 These credentials do not have a resource ID specified as they are applicable regardless of context.